akshitasingh0706/NaturallyDrifted/README.md

 <a name="select-data"/>

-## A note on selecting data for analyses
+## Note 1: Selecting data for analyses
 To detect drifts, we need to look into the "reference data" as well as the comparison data.
 A convenient (but not the only) way to divide our data for our analyses is as follows:
 #### data_ref
 (type: np.ndarray, list)